QuentinRa/blog.quentinra.dev/proj/tests/index.md

 This is something that I wasn't aware of, as it seems developers' often forgot, but we should write the tests of our interface.

 You can write in a text file, a story of you using your app ("user story") which is a test.
 Write as many as needed.
 The tools checking the coverage of your code won't help us here.
-If you need to check everything, it might be long.
+If you need to check everything, it might take a while.

 This is a compilation of notes, mainly for testing a website, but you should be able to use them everywhere.